-On the New Zealand CBS/FOX videotape of the 1977 Ralph Bakshi film "Wizards", the trailer of this film proceeded "Wizards".
-In the late 1970s, the film's original title "Wizards" was changed to avoid confusion with "Star Wars: Episode IV - A New Hope" and George Lucas had recommended to Ralph Bakshi, the writer and director of "Wizards" that he use Mark Hamill (Luke Skywalker).
+On the New Zealand CBS/FOX videotape of the Ralph Bakshi movie Wizards (1977), the trailer of this movie preceeded Wizards (1977).
+In the late 1970s, the movie's original title "Wizards" was changed to avoid confusion with Star Wars: Episode IV - A New Hope (1977) and George Lucas had recommended to Ralph Bakshi, the Writer and Director of Wizards (1977) that he use Mark Hamill (Luke Skywalker).
 Mark Hamill auditioned for Weehawk, which the part was given to Richard Romanus, but Bakshi cast Hamill as the voice of Sean.

 The Bespin twin-pod cloud car that intercepts the Millennium Falcon bears a resemblance to the American F-82 Twin Mustang fighter plane.

-Hoth's domesticated mounts, the taun-tuans, were originally conceived of as lizards, this was redesigned with a final form that more approximated bighorn sheep, and although difficult to discern, they retained some of their snow lizard characteristics.
+Hoth's domesticated mounts, the tauntuans, were originally conceived of as lizards, this was redesigned with a final form that more approximated bighorn sheep, and although difficult to discern, they retained some of their snow lizard characteristics.

 Darth Vader tells Luke together they can rule the galaxy as father and son.
 In Star Wars: Episode III - Revenge of the Sith (2005), he tells Padmé on Mustafar the same thing in a similar line.